FHCS-Team/judgehost/docs/results/GET_results.md

 2. **Container-specific results**: Multi-container problems show which container evaluated each rubric
 3. **Results caching**: Results are cached after completion
 4. **Artifacts**: Generated files are stored temporarily and accessible via the artifacts endpoint
-5. **Partial results**: If a submission is cancelled, partial results may be available for completed rubrics
+5. **DONE results**: If a submission is cancelled, DONE results may be available for completed rubrics

 ---